Q. I don’t have British citizenship, but I’m currently living in the UK. Can I apply?

 Q. I’m a British citizen and would like to study in the US.
 Can I apply for a scholarship?

-British citizens can apply to study in the US with a scholarship from BAFTA Los Angeles – applications are closed for 2019 but will re-open in 2020.
+British citizens can apply to study in the US with a scholarship from BAFTA Los Angeles or New York.
 For more information, visit here.

 Q. I have a question that hasn’t been answered here.
 Who can I contact?